VedantCrackedin/Recommendation_System_Plan/users-query-plan.md

 159. and what about past 3 months ?

-160. show me google l3 interview experiences

-161. what does crackedin do?

-# Interview Query Taxonomy for CrackedIn Silver Layer
+# Interview Query Types and Recommended Retrieval Methods

-## Purpose

-The goal is to help decide when the system should use:

-- SQL(using tool calling method)
-- Embeddings
-- Hybrid retrieval

----
+This document contains only the query type, example user questions, and the recommended retrieval method.

-# 1. Company-Specific Interview Experience Queries
+## 1. Company-Specific Interview Experience Queries

-## What users may ask
+### Example questions

 - What is the Google interview process?
 - Show me Amazon interview experiences.